irfansofyana/Tubes/README.md

 # Tubes
-This repository will contain some of my task in majoring informatics engineering.
+This repository will contain some of my task in majoring informatics engineering at Institut Teknologi Bandung.